david415/lioness/README.md

 #### Yawning Angel (yawning at schwanenlied dot me)

-Yet another Go LIONESS implementation, similar to go-lioness, though with slightly different parameterization, and support for a tweak.
+Yet another Go LIONESS implementation, similar to go-lioness, though with slightly different parameterization, and support for a nonce.
 The implementations are NOT interoperable.

 Notes:

- * H() is BLAKE2b with a 256 bit key, 96 bit tweak.
+ * H() is BLAKE2b with a 256 bit key, 96 bit nonce.
- * S() is ChaCha20 with a 256 bit key, 96 bit tweak.
+ * S() is ChaCha20 with a 256 bit key, 96 bit nonce.
  * The crypto implementations used have assembly for AMD64.
  * It's still kind of slow, because it's LIONESS, and it's written in Go.